Vince Dooley, longtime Georgia football coach, dies at 90

 So he stayed at home, watching the game on television as Georgia romped to a 41-14 victory.

-''In a perfect world, I'd rather him be farther away and not in the same conference,'' Vince said. ''But it is what it is.
-We'll make the make the best of it.
-I am very proud of him.''
+“In a perfect world, I’d rather him be farther away and not in the same conference,” Vince said.

 At Georgia, Dooley coached a plethora of standout players – from Bill Stanfill to Scott Woerner to Rodney Hampton.
 But his most famous recruit was undoubtedly Walker, a running back who possessed an almost supernatural combination of bruising power and sprinter’s speed.